 Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior (including catatonia) that indicate loss of contact with reality.

-Schizoaffective disorder is considered when a psychotic patient also demonstrates mood symptoms.
-The diagnosis requires that significant mood symptoms (depressive or manic) be present for a majority of the total duration of illness, concurrent with ≥ 2 symptoms of schizophrenia (delusions, hallucinations, disorganized speech, grossly disorganized or catatonic behavior, negative symptoms).
+Schizoaffective disorder is considered when psychosis and mood symptoms coexist.
+The diagnosis requires that significant mood symptoms (depressive or manic) be present for > 50% of the total duration of illness, concurrent with ≥ 2 symptoms of schizophrenia (delusions, hallucinations, disorganized speech, grossly disorganized or catatonic behavior, negative symptoms).

 Because schizoaffective disorder often leads to long-term disability, comprehensive treatment (including drugs, psychotherapy, and community support) is often required.

 For treatment of the depressive type, a 2nd-generation antipsychotic is given first.
-Then, once positive psychotic symptoms are stabilized, an antidepressant should be introduced; SSRIs are preferred because of their safety profile.
+Then, once positive psychotic symptoms are stabilized, an antidepressant should be introduced if depression requires treatment; selective serotonin reuptake inhibitors (SSRIs) are preferred because of their safety profile.